 Question 17: What is Ansible?

-Ansible is a configuration management tool that has the ability to be used for provisioning and can be implemented into Jenkins.
+Ansible is a configuration management tool that can be used for provisioning and can be implemented into Jenkins.

 Question 18: What is an ‘agent’?